RushiBhogade/OLX-clone-MarketMaze/README.md

 ├── screens/               # Different screens of the app ├── services/              # API and other services ├── App.js                 # Entry point of the app
-├── .env                   # Environment variables (not included in the repo) ├── package.json           # Project metadata and dependencies └── README.md              # This README file
+├── package.json           # Project metadata and dependencies
+└── README.md              # This README file
 ```